OpenSAGE/OpenSAGE.BlenderPlugin/README.md

 To activate, open Blender's **User Preferences** panel, click the **Add-ons** tab, find "Import-Export: Westwood 3d (.w3d)", andclick its checkbox.

+## Note

+The plugin is still in beta and the behaviour may change between releases.
+Also bugs might still occur, which we'll try to fix as soon as we find them.
+See [Troubleshoting](https://github.com/OpenSAGE/OpenSAGE.BlenderPlugin/wiki/Troubleshooting) for more information.

 ## Legal disclaimers